Useful information about our mortgages

 You must have had your mortgage with us for at least six months before you can apply, unless you are a member of the armed forces.

 If you are registered for our Online Banking service you can complete the online application form.

 You can find the form under Your Mortgage – More Actions – Account Services – Request Consent to Lease.
 Online Banking is 24 hours a day, 7 days a week.

-If you are not registered for our Online Banking service we will ask you to complete our Consent to Lease application form and return it to the address on the form.
+If you are not registered for our Online Banking Service we will ask you to complete our Consent to Lease application form.

 If we give our permission, we will tell you on what basis we will allow you to let your property.

 We don't allow multiple tenancies.
 This means where each tenant signs a separate agreement and/or has separate facilities e.g. multiple kitchens.

 The maximum number of tenants on one tenancy is five and all tenants must be party to one agreement.
 Tenancies must be in writing for a fixed term of up to 12 months in England and Wales, nine months in Northern Ireland and six months in Scotland.
 After this, tenancies may be renewed for another fixed term.

 If you let your property or we reasonably believe you have, without our permission: